-In June 28, 1914, Archduke Franz Ferdinand, heir to the Austria-Hungary throne, and his wife Sophia were shot dead by assassin Gavrilo Princip, a Serb nationalist.
+In June 28, 1914, Archduke Franz Ferdinand, heir to the Austria-Hungary throne, and his wife Sophie were shot dead by assassin Gavrilo Princip, a Serb nationalist.

 Tensions quickly rose among the European powers when monarchs and governments began taking sides, mainly because they were involved in treaties which obligated them to defend their allies and ententes during international conflicts.
 During the days following the assassination, Austria-Hungary openly promoted Serb discrimination, causing the Russian Empire to condemn such racism as the Serbs were of Slavic ethnicity.
 In turn, the German Empire backed Austria-Hungary by condemning the Serb movement as terrorism.
 Great Britain and France soon back Russia, forming the "Triple Alliance" to fight the "Central Powers" Germany and Austria-Hungary.

 The war officially began at Archduke Ferdinand's one-month anniversary at July 28, 1914.
-Although Austria-Hungary only declared war on Serbia, Germany, Britain, Russia, France, and even the Ottoman Empire would eventually join the fray.
+Although Austria-Hungary only declared war on Serbia, Germany, Britain, Russia, France, and the Ottoman Empire (now Turkey) would eventually join the fray.

-The Central Powers - Germany, Turkey, and Austria-Hungary, eventually surrendered after continued United States involvement.
+The Central Powers - Germany, Ottoman Empire, and Austria-Hungary, eventually surrendered after continued United States involvement.

 Many historians agreed that the Allies were too excessive in punishing the Central Powers.
 The Treaty of Versailles burdened them, especially Germany, with unrealistic requirements to pay post-war reparation costs and military restrictions which sparked more aggression rather than humble the defeated nations.